worldart/fork-this-snake/readme.md

 If you fancy this snake :)

-Here are the steps to set up the snake in your profile page:
+Here are the steps to set up this fancy snake in your profile page:

-You will need to build a repository the same name as your username.
+You will need to build a repository the same name as your username first.

 Under this repo you will create a readme.md file.